-"Alright, hold up!"
-Toni cut me off.
+"Whoa, hold up," Toni cut me off.
 "Take a deep breath, girl because you're starting to sound crazy."

 "Thank you for stating the obvious!"
 I cried.
 I immediately regretted it because I think my brain just short-circuited.

-I closed my eyes in response.
+I closed my eyes in response, recalling our long-ago conversation when I was still confident that I would survive this experience with my heart intact.
 I knew Toni couldn't see me but I just couldn't bring myself to confirm the horrifying nightmare that just came out of her mouth.

-"I can hear you spiralling."
+"I can hear you spiraling."
 She chuckled.
 "Melodramatic much?
-Del, deep down inside that brain of yours, you knew this was going to happen.
+Well, you can't say you didn't see this coming.
+I did.
 You're always forced to be in each other's company.
-Feelings had to develop."
+You had to know feelings would eventually develop."

 "You knew this how?
 In one of those cheap romance novels you always read?"

 Toni pretended to gasp in outrage.
 "Adelle Trinity Martinez, how dare you.
-As if you don't keep hundreds of Nora Roberts novels under your bed."
+As if you don't keep hundreds of Judith McNaught novels under your bed."